 And, for applicants in need of coverage right away, many insurers issue immediate benefit policies with no waiting period.

 Pre-Existing medical conditions are another common impediment faced by life insurance applicants.

 Guaranteed acceptance burial insurance—which doesn’t require any medical screening or health questions — presents a helpful alternative for individuals whose medical situation might otherwise make them ineligible for life insurance coverage.

 Although you generally can’t get immediate coverage and guaranteed acceptance with the same policy, most seniors will be able to qualify for a funeral insurance policy suited to their specific needs.

 So, if you’re concerned about protecting loved ones from high future final expenses, funeral and burial insurance may be an advantageous addition to your financial planning strategy.

-Burial expense insurance is whole life insurance designed for the express purpose of ensuring sufficient cash is available to cover funeral and burial costs; thereby protecting loved ones and estate assets from a potentially big expense.
+Burial insurance with no waiting period is whole life insurance designed for the purpose of ensuring sufficient cash is available to cover funeral and burial costs; thereby protecting loved ones and estate assets from a potentially big expense.

-Mechanically, burial insurance works along the same lines as other permanent life insurance.
+Mechanically, burial insurance with no waiting period works along the same lines as other permanent life insurance.
 It is typically a whole life insurance policy that offers many of the benefits of whole life, such as a guaranteed level premium, guaranteed death benefit and guaranteed cash value accumulation.

 Note: Beware of certain policies that offer low introductory rates, only to increase premiums every five years.
 These policies start off affordable, but overtime your premium rates will increase so much that you will no longer be able to afford the policy.